9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 available at <http://software.complete.org/hpodder>.
 ::::

-We\'ll write the code for this chapter in pieces.
+We'll write the code for this chapter in pieces.
 Each piece will be its own Haskell module.
-You\'ll be able to play with each piece by itself in `ghci`.
-At the end, we\'ll write the final code that ties everything together into a finished application.
-We\'ll start with the basic types we\'ll need to use.
+You'll be able to play with each piece by itself in `ghci`.
+At the end, we'll write the final code that ties everything together into a finished application.
+We'll start with the basic types we'll need to use.

 ## Basic Types

 The first thing to do is have some idea of the basic information that will be important to the application.
 This will generally be information about the podcasts the user is interested in, plus information about episodes that we have seen and processed.
-It\'s easy enough to change this later if needed, but since we\'ll be importing it just about everywhere, we\'ll define it first.
+It's easy enough to change this later if needed, but since we'll be importing it just about everywhere, we'll define it first.

 :::: captioned-content
 ::: caption